JoeyStrandnes/EVB_500-Throttle/README.md

 ###### The microcontroller polls the pin that the button is connected, the microcontroller outputs a PWM value of ~0.9V  if the button is not pressed, running function "StopMotor".
 The microcontroller will output a PWM value matching ~4.2V if it detects a button press, running function (StartMotor).

-###### No adjustability was necessary in this case to a simple MAX throttle NO throttle worked pretty well, the throttle can be adjusted by simply varying the "MAX" variable value in the ramp function.
+###### No adjustability was necessary in this case so a simple MAX throttle was sufficient, NO refined throttle control worked pretty well, the throttle can be adjusted by simply varying the "MAX" variable value in the ramp function.
+The constants MIN/MAX are tuned to be as close to the motor controller thresholds as possible without passing them.

 ```c++
 //Arduino code to adjust the throttle of the EVB 500 electric scooter